elinzer/elinzer/README.md

 ### About:
 Hi there, my name is El Linzer and I am a full stack software engineer!
 I love creating new applications and features, fixing bugs, and overall problem-solving.
 I care deeply about helping people however I can!
 When I'm not accidentally (or purposefully) breaking my own projects, I enjoy reading, playing video games, and chatting with my cats.
-I am also a green belt in Seido Karate.
-Osu!
+I am also a green belt in Seido Karate. *Osu*!

 ### Currently:
 I am currently a Project Engineer I at SpotHero! 🚙